Malcolm in the Middle season 5: Production

 In April 2003, Fox renewed Malcolm in the Middle for a fifth season.
 Main cast members Frankie Muniz, Jane Kaczmarek, Bryan Cranston, Christopher Kennedy Masterson, Justin Berfield and Erik Per Sullivan return as Malcolm, Lois, Hal, Francis, Reese and Dewey respectively.
-The season reveals that Hal and Lois's fifth child Jamie is a boy.
+The season reveals that Hal and Lois' fifth child Jamie is a boy.
 Though it was initially reported that the episode "Lois' Sister" would serve as the series' 100th episode, that honor instead went to the episode "Reese's Apartment".

 Release

 Broadcast history

-The season premiered on November 2, 2003 on Fox, and ended on May 23, 2004 with a total of 22 episodes.
+The season premiered on November 2, 2003, on Fox, and ended on May 23, 2004, with a total of 22 episodes.

 Home media

 The season was released on Region 2 DVD on April 29, 2013, and on Region 4 DVD on September 4, 2013.

 Reception

 Josh Wolk wrote for Entertainment Weekly, "The inevitable reality of aging child stars is unfortunate, as Malcolm still amazes with vibrant comic creativity."
 Scott D. Pierce wrote for Deseret News, "It's not exactly the same show, and viewers may have gotten used to it, but there's still magic there.
 It can still make you laugh."
 People was critical of "Reese's Apartment", saying, "No one's saying this boisterous sitcom has to slow down with age.
 But Malcolm's 100th episode hurts itself by hopping from story line to story line instead of sticking with the strong central situation."
 The episode "Dewey's Special Class" won the Primetime Emmy Award for Outstanding Choreography.

 In 2019, Angelo Delos Trinos of Screen Rant included the episode "Malcolm Films Reese" in his list, "10 Episodes Of Malcolm in the Middle That Aged Poorly".
 He wrote, "The way privacy is belittled by the characters involved simply won't fly well today, especially in a school setting."
 He added, "The subplot about Francis dealing with a critic also aged terribly.
 Here, the newspaper critic is depicted as a vindictive bully who uses his profession to rain bile on everybody.
 The problem he presents is solved when he's repeatedly beaten senseless."